-- Between pitching assignments, the pitcher is reluctant to throw, or throw properly during defensive drill (PFP) work.
+- Between pitching assignments, the pitcher is reluctant to throw or throw properly during defensive drill (PFP) work.
 He is protecting a stiff or sore arm that needs more recovery time.

 - Many pitchers will not admit to their coach that they are overly sore or have a minor injury.
-They will see the trainer or team physician if they believe the medical person will not tell the coach.
-There needs to be a good open communication, in confidence, between medical personnel and coaches.
+They will see the trainer or team physician if they believe the medical personnel will not tell the coach.
+There needs to be good open communication, in confidence, between medical personnel and coaches.

 - At higher levels of baseball, your opponent’s hitters will show you that your pitcher has fatigued and lost some command and velocity.
 They will take better swings and hit the ball harder more frequently.

-In addition to changes in a pitcher’s mechanics, there are often some noticeable physical signs, which indicate muscle, tendon, or ligament strain around the shoulder, elbow, forearm or wrist.
+In addition to changes in a pitcher’s mechanics, there are often some noticeable physical signs, which indicate muscle, tendon, or ligament strain around the shoulder, elbow, forearm, or wrist.